nuuuwan/news_lk3_data/README.md

 The motion of no confidence brought against Speaker Mahinda Yapa Abeywardena will be debated in Parliament on the 19th and 20th of March, following which a vote will be taken.

-According to the General Secretary of the Samagi Jana Balawegaya (SJB) Ranjith Madduma Bandara, the decision was taken at today’s party leaders’ meeting.
+According to the General Secretary of the Samagi Jana Balawegaya (SJB) Ranjith Madduma Bandara, the decision was taken at today’s meeting of the Committee on Parliamentary Business, which was chaired by the Speaker.

 As such, a vote on the no-confidence motion will be taken at 04:30 p.m. on 20 March (Wednesday).